eunyhwang/MLforMarketing/README.md

-This repository aims to archive the codes used in the Text Mining lecture in SS 2024 at Sookmyeong University.
-The course consists of 1) NLP Basics, 2) Topic Modeling, and 3) Time-series Analysis.
+This repository is dedicated to archiving the course materials for Text Mining, which I taught in the Department of Climate, Environment, and Energy Studies at Sookmyoung Women's University during the SS 2024 and the WS 2024.
+The course covers the following topics: 1) Basics of Python, 2) Fundamentals of Natural Language Processing (NLP), including Web Crawling and Preprocessing, 3) Text Analysis techniques such as Word Cloud, TF-IDF, and Co-occurrence Analysis, 4) Topic Modeling, and 5) Time-Series Analysis.

+If you have any questions or inquiries, please feel free to reach out via email at 3193hwang@gmail.com.